Built for GTA quoting teams

 Confidence / reason codes

-Rank candidates, surface reason codes, and push low-confidence cases into a reviewer queue so the team sees why a recommendation exists before acting on it.
+Surface reason codes and low-confidence cases so the team sees why a draft changed before acting on it or asking the customer for clarification.

 Step 04